b1n1yam/cinema_1888/README.md

 * The application uses [https://api.themoviedb.org/3/](https://api.themoviedb.org/3/) to get movies list
-* The application also uses a custom database to perform seat booking get booking data.
+* The application also uses a custom database to perform seat booking and get booking data.
 The backend is hosted on [https://cinema1888.herokuapp.com/](https://cinema1888.herokuapp.com/) and the database on [https://cloud.mongodb.com/](atlas) server.
 You can access the backend and the API documentation by going to the following links

 [cinema 1888 Backend instructions](https://github.com/exeligent/cinema1888_backend)